small lotus divider graphic on neutral colored background.

 Upper Intake Levels and Safety Margins

-Long-term intake near or above these levels—particularly when multiple products are combined—can unintentionally reduced safety margins.
+Long-term intake near or above these thresholds, particularly when multiple products are combined, can unintentionally reduce safety margins.
+Understanding that ULs are safety boundaries helps reframe what "high dose" means in practice.

-Higher doses that may be tolerated in adults do not automatically translate to pediatric safety.
+Children differ from adults in body mass, metabolic rate, developmental stage, and nutrient requirements, all of which influence how nutrients are processed and tolerated.⁵ Higher doses that may be tolerated in adults do not automatically translate to pediatric safety.

 When Higher Doses May Be Appropriate